DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Terra firma is Latin for ‘dry land,’ reflecting the appearance of affected areas as islands of dirty skin.
 These areas are not truly dirty but give this impression due to abnormal keratinisation.

 Terra firma-forme dermatosis mainly affects children and adolescents .
 However, there have not been any large epidemiological studies to determine how prevalent it is.
-It may be more common given that it is asymptomatic, and many people are not likely to seek medical attention for it.
+It may be more common than reports suggest as it is asymptomatic, and many people are not likely to seek medical attention for it.

 Terra firma-forme dermatosis is thought to be a disorder of keratinisation caused by abnormal and delayed development of skin cells.
-Adhesion between keratinocytes is prolonged, causing them to accumulate as brown patches and thickened plaques .
+Adhesion between keratinocytes is prolonged, with retention of melanin, sebum, and microorganisms, causing the formation brown patches and thickened plaques .

-It is possible that terra firma-forme dermatosis is a ‘forme fruste’ (an atypical manifestation of another condition) of confluent and reticulated papillomatosis of Gougerot and Carteaud .
+It is possible that terra firma-forme dermatosis is a ‘forme fruste’ (an atypical or incomplete manifestation of another condition) of confluent and reticulated papillomatosis of Gougerot and Carteaud .

-Terra firma-forme presents with thickened, brown-black papules and plaques on the neck, trunk, face, and abdomen.
+Terra firma-forme dermatosis presents with thickened, brown-black papules and plaques on the neck, trunk, face, and abdomen including the umbilicus.
+The plaques can have a papillomatous surface.
 The patient has normal washing habits.